JustinLove/ohol-map/notes.md

   - time
   - account
   - cause of death
+- historical replay
+  - Only fetch reasonable amount of data for historical
+  - center view on main area?
+  - include death info
+  - interpolate to death time and location
+  - interpolate to child birth locations
 - different map types (death)
 - handle no server
+- more logatrimthim slider scale?
 - time window range graph
 - better setting of default server
 - paging